Manage Chart of Accounts

 4. When complete click ADD ACCOUNTS

-Edit Existing Accounts
+Edit Accounts

-2. Edit the account fields as required and click SAVE CHANGES.
+Edit the account fields as required and click SAVE CHANGES.

 Edit Tax Codes